tdpham2/pacmof2/README.md

 ```

 ## Usage
 PACMOF2 can predict partial atomic charges for both neutral and ionic MOFs.
+Example scripts and CIF files for using PACMOF2 are shown in examples/.

 ### Predicting Charges for Neutral MOFs
 To predict charges for a single neutral MOF: